margaretmf/margaretmf.github.io/creativewriting.md

 a criminal, not a bride
 I learned too 'not to play with guns' and seriously put them down

+Falling hard to the ground
+Turn my sin to dus
+Bury this shame
+Take me to where the air is clearer
+Digging in my heels and making it worse

 <br>

 ## Old Dream Dying, New Dream Awakening ##